The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 \begin{open} Is it possible to also give a polynomial-time combinatorial algorithm for computing the minimum total blocking value for a matching game with an empty core? \end{open}

-On the negative side, Bir\'o et al.~\cite{BKP12} proved that finding the minimum {\it number} of blocking pairs is \NP-hard even for uniform matching games.
-However, K{\"{o}}nemann et al.~\cite{KLS15} gave a polynomial-time algorithm for finding the minimum number of blocking pairs approximately for uniform matching games on sparse graphs.
+On the negative side, \shortciteA{BKP12} proved that finding the minimum {\it number} of blocking pairs is \NP-hard even for uniform matching games.
+However, \shortciteA{KLS15} gave a polynomial-time algorithm for finding the minimum number of blocking pairs approximately for uniform matching games on sparse graphs {up to a constant factor depending on the density of the graph}.

 The following example shows some shortcomings of the above concepts and illustrates that a more robust concept of a stabilizer is needed.